NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 # Research

-My current is with the model theory of valued fields.
+My current work is with the model theory of valued fields.

 ## Publications